PULL UP BARS

 This exercise starts with a dead hang.
 Pull yourself up so that your arms form a ninety degree angle and your upper arm is parallel to the ground.
 Then, bring your knees up to your elbows.
 You can bring both knees at once or alternate sides.

 Again, start in a dead hang.
 Then, slowly lift both legs so that they are parallel with the ground.
 Hold this for as long as you can.
-It shouldn’t take long before you feel the burn!
+It shouldn’t take long before you feel the pounds burning away!

-Ab straps hang down from your pull up bar and go over your upper arms.
+Ab straps hang down from the bar and go over your upper arms.
 They help to keep you suspended so that you can do hanging exercises that target your abs such as leg raises and knees to elbows without having to worry as much about arm and grip strength.
-This means you can better target specific muscle groups.
+This means you can better target specific muscle groups and build core strength.
 Ab straps will also allow you to rotate your body to utilize more muscle groups during your workout.

 For some people, the difficulty with pull ups comes down to grip strength.
-Many people can develop cuts and painful calluses on their hands if they spend a lot of time on a pull up bar, especially if they do so in conjunction with other exercises that require a firm grip, such as kettle bells.
+Many people can develop cuts and painful calluses on their hands if they spend a lot of time on a pull up bar, especially if there is no foam for support and/or they do so in conjunction with other exercises that require a firm grip, such as kettle bells.
 Grip supports help to prevent calluses and wounds while allowing you to build up your strength with pull ups and other exercises.
+With this, some people can get up to 300 pulls ups in a row.

-Alternatively or in addition to grip support, you can put attachable grips right onto your pull up bar.
+Alternatively or in addition to grip support, you can install attachable grips.
 These will also help to protect your palms while you do pull ups and making it easier to add more reps.
+They may not be as cushioned as foam grips, but they are just as effective in gaining pounds of muscle, particularly in weight training using barbells.

 Power Grip Balls

 Already a pull up master?
-Want to really challenge yourself?
+Want to add a challenge to your workout?
 Try power grip balls!
-These small plastic balls hang down from your pull up bar.
-You can try holding onto them and doing the same exercises you would normally do on a pull up bar.
-This will just make those exercises 10x harder!
+These are not made of foam though; they are small plastic balls hang down from your bar.
+You can try holding onto them and doing the same exercises you would normally do.
+This will just make those exercises 10x harder but melt those pounds away faster!

 Pull up assist bands work somewhat like kipping pull ups because they provide additional momentum to help you complete reps.
 They are one way for beginners to try to perfect their pull ups and chin ups.